DSC-SVVV/Automation-In-Python-Using-Apache-Airflow/README.md

-# Automation-In-Python-Using-Apache-Airflow
+# Automation In Python Using Apache Airflow
-A python application to fetch covid-19 everyday data and feed it into Google BigQuery Dataset Automatically Using Apache Airflow
+A simple console based python application to fetch covid-19 everyday data and feed it into Google BigQuery Dataset Automatically Using Apache Airflow

 # Clone or download this Repository